 If you bake muffins for breakfast or as a snack pretty often, there’s a good chance you need to replace your muffin pans frequently.
-And in this article, we’ll be talking about the best muffin pan and which muffin tins you need to buy ASAP.
+And in this article, I’ll be talking about the best muffin pan and which muffin tins you need to buy ASAP.

 How Does a Muffin Pan Work?

 Although this might sound like obvious knowledge, muffin pans work by baking the batter and giving the muffin a lovely golden-brown, crispy surface.
 Muffin pans are also special because they cook the batter in such a way that the top puffs up significantly.